davidbullock/grid/README.md

 Try to style the component only within the nested grid child, I've added $grid-background-colour for demo purposes - try to work that into your design system respectively.

-To modify the behaviour of the grid, add
+To modify the behaviour of the grid, add a modifier class to the grid parent:

 Default - no gutter / padding
 `o-grid`